Get faster approvals from your B2B clients

 I’d be grateful if you could read it and get back to me no later than Friday, June 6, letting me know whether there are any factual errors in this draft.

-If so, please type your corrections directly into the piece (preferably in another colour, or in CAPITAL LETTERS, so I can spot the changes easily.)
+If so, please type your corrections directly into the piece (preferably in another color, or in CAPITAL LETTERS, so I can spot the changes easily.)

 If there is text that needs to be removed, please place it between square brackets [like this].